JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 But when you replace everything that way, you get an error: `can't access lexical declaration 'productionPerTick' before initialization`.
 What is means it that we try to use `productionPerTick` (which rely on other variables) before Svelte has even initialized those variables.

-To resolve that problem, we will have to use some lifecycle functions.
+To resolve this problem, we will have to use some lifecycle functions.

 #### Introducing lifecycle functions: `onMount`